AGProjects/cdrtool/contrib/freeradius-brandinger/readme.txt

 - Added MySQL stored procedures support
 - Removed Cisco hack that causes errors in radius.log if acctsessiontime= 0

+Updated Feb 23, 2009 by Norm Brandinger norm@goes.com

+	Reworked patch to apply cleanly with the current CVS FreeRADIUS sources.
+To apply:

+	The procedures listed below should still continue to work.
+	The patch was generated with the "cvs diff" command so to replace the patch from within the radius subdirectory use the following:

+	patch -p0 < ../freeradius-20090223.patch

+	If you're using the apt-get method to obtain the sources, the commands to apply the patch would be similar to the following.
+	This patch was generated with a "diff -r -u" command.

+	cd freeradius-2.0.4+dfsg
+	patch -p1 < ../freeradius-2.0.4+dfsg.patch

 Updated Jan 3, 2008 by Norm Brandinger norm@goes.com

     Reworked patch to apply cleanly with the current CVS FreeRADIUS sources.
 To apply: